 I fell in love with the complexity of ice and ocean.
 As the tides moved in and out, so the sea ice moved with it.
 Like a gigantic breathing chest, it rose 10 m with inhale, and fell 10 m with exhale.

 I met wonderful people.
-There’s something about living in isolated that brings people closer.
+There’s something about living in isolation that brings people closer.
 You couldn’t drive to the next town or take a weekend away.
 Once you were in the community, you were in the community.
-My friends caught meals of arctic char, my boss brought me Canadian goose and beluga.
+My friends caught meals of arctic char, my manager brought me Canadian goose and beluga.
 We drank Whisky flown in from a hundred miles away while a blizzard engulfed the town in the middle of June.
 We camped and told stories under a sky that never quite got dark.

 I had believed a trip to Nunavut would be a once in a lifetime experience.
-And although my specific experience in 2015 was unique and I am unlikely to spend four months in the territory again, I learned that Nunavut itself doesn’t have to be a life time destination.
+And although my specific experience in 2015 was unique and I am unlikely to spend four months in the territory again, I learned that Nunavut itself doesn’t have to be a once-in-a-lifetime destination.
 In 2019 I returned for a week long vacation.
 Most Canadians do not realize that Nunavut is far more accessible than it seems.

-I shouldn’t call myself a northern girl.
-I grew up in Southwestern Ontario.
+I shouldn’t call myself a northern girl – I grew up in Southwestern Ontario.
 I don’t like when the days get short and the nights get long and my toes get cold.
 But I couldn’t predict Nunavut would leave a mark on me the way it did.

 I also can’t say I fell into madly passionate love with Nunavut.
-I haven’t moved there (yet – this is a thought I regularly entertain).
+I haven’t moved there (yet – though this is a thought I regularly entertain).
 But I have to admit that I think about the territory far more often than I should.
 The arctic has a magic to it.
 A magic I hope more people can experience in their lifetime.
 I hope others can develop an appreciation for a world so distant and foreign such that we might take climate change more seriously.
 This environment – a world of midnight sun and treeless tundra – is one worth caring about.
 I’ve fallen for it, and I hope others can too.